 Biodiversity or biological diversity is defined as:

 The variety of all living things, including plants, animals and micro-organisms, the genes they contain, and the ecosystems of which they form a part.
 It is not static, but is constantly changing.
-It is increased by genetic change and evolutionary processes and reduced by processes such as habitat degradation, population decline, and extinction.
+It is increased by genetic change and evolutionary processes and reduced by processes such as habitat degradation, population decline, and extinction. - National Strategy for the Conservation of Australia’s Biological Diversity (DEST 1996).

 More information on the Biodiversity of the Camden LGA and how Council protects and enhances biodiversity is available online.